Dynamic Client Registration Overview

 request header using the bearer

-- As instances of existing clients where the existing one functions as a sort of template for the dynamically registered one
+- The client registers as instances of an existing application where an existing client configuration functions as a sort of template for the dynamically registered one.

-These often correspond to the first two primary use cases described above but they need not.
+These two approaches often correspond to the first two primary use cases described above, but they need not.

 Template Clients

-Template clients are convenient because all the registration call needs to contain is the id of the template to use.
-The result will be a client based on that template.
-This greatly simples administration, as all dynamic clients can be updated as a whole.
-If the configuration of the template changes (e.g., authentication requirements, redirect URI(s), allowed scopes, etc.), then all dynamic clients based on that client are immediately updated.
+Template clients are convenient because the registration request only needs to contain the id of the template to use.
+The result is a client based on that template.
+This greatly simplifies administration, as the authorization server only needs to maintain one template.
+This means that if the configuration of the template changes (e.g., authentication requirements, redirect URI(s), allowed scopes, etc.), then all dynamic clients based on that template client are immediately updated.

-When registering instances of a native app as in the first use case above, this can be very helpful since only the client ID and secret will vary per installation.
+When registering instances of an application, as in the mobile application use case above, template clients can be very helpful since only the client ID and secret vary per installation.

 Non-Template Clients